-This Initial Assessment Report is based mainly on information provided by the applicant and discusses relevant issues in relation to approving food derived from cotton line COT102.
-After having regard to the requirements for Initial Assessment as prescribed in section 13 of the FSANZ Act, FSANZ has decided to accept the application.
-Responses to this Initial Assessment Report will be used to develop the next stage of the application and the preparation of a Draft Assessment Report.
+This Initial Assessment Report is based mainly on information provided by the Applicant and discusses relevant issues in relation to approving food derived from sugar beet line H7-1.
+After having regard to the requirements for Initial Assessment as prescribed in section 13 of the FSANZ Act, FSANZ has decided to accept the Application.
+Responses to this Initial Assessment Report will be used to develop the next stage of the Application and the preparation of a Draft Assessment Report.